 After Fidelity, Pacchia decided it was time to launch his own fund, HODL Capital.
 His deep understanding of Bitcoin through years of experience in cryptocurrency prompted him to strike out on his own.
 After setting up the required legal structures, HODL Capital began accepting outside investors at the start of this year.

-“As my understanding of the technology evolved, I realized that [Bitcoin] is next to unstoppable, and there was a real opportunity in the space for someone to provide [better] asset management services in more of a targeted way for family offices and ultra-high net worth individuals,” Pacchia said.
+“As my understanding of the technology evolved, I realized that [Bitcoin] is next to unstoppable, anyone is able to buy bitcoin instantly, and there was a real opportunity in the space for someone to provide [better] asset management services in more of a targeted way for family offices and ultra-high net worth individuals,” Pacchia said.

 The unique nature of cryptocurrencies, with their varied governance structures and evolving use cases also encouraged Pacchia to start HODL.
 Pacchia says that the growing role of exchanges, such as Coinbase and Gemini, as well as the outsized impact of their decisions on the ecosystem created a natural place for an asset manager whose interests were aligned with those of investors.